Do you closely follow knitting instructions?

 Up tight knitter?
 Who me?

 Sometimes I follow the instructions exactly.
 And sometimes I adapt them as I knit.
-Following the
+Following the knitting instructions exactly is not as important to me as the finished project.

 Ideally, I can try on a project while knitting, making adjustments as needed.
 Finishing a big project only to decide it doesn’t look right or doesn’t fit quite right — and can only be fixed by copious ripping and re-knitting — is not my idea of fun.
 Too much like wasting time.